Squeeze the last bit of juice from your old or new PC

 There are probably a lot of great tweaks and performance hacks that I’ve missed here, so feel free to chime in with comments!
 Enjoy!

-1. Defragment your computer hard disk using free tools like SmartDefrag.
+1. Defragment your computer hard disk using built-in Windows tools or third-party programs.

 2. You should also defragment your Windows pagefile and registry if you’re running Windows XP still.

 4. Load up Windows faster by using Startup Delayer, a free program that will speed up the boot time of Windows by delaying the startup of programs.